 - Prepare ahead of time: Ideas should be conveyed in a product/project spec, instead of just blurting it out in a meeting.
-Your project spec needs to be watertight, and leave no room for mis-understanding, because you can’t clear questions up quickly.
-Having a template you develop and re-use for certain tasks can help people quicky understand each time you use it.
+Your project spec needs to be watertight, and leave no room for misunderstanding, because you can't clear questions up quickly.
+Having a template you develop and re-use for certain tasks can help people quickly understand each time you use it.

 - Work on your tone & emotion: Discussions that happen asynchronously are prone to misunderstandings.
 Not only will you have to be extremely empathic, but it will also be crucial to write text that can convey your real emotions (emojis help a ton with this), leave no room for misunderstandings, and efficiently convey what you want to say.
 When there are issues, you need to find out exactly what part caused it, so you can be more clear next time.

 - Be clear & specific: In order to reduce confusion and unnecessary questions, you need to be very accurate with documentation and documenting processes, as well as decisions.
 That means to double- and triple-check your messages for clear writing, such as removing unnecessary acronyms, replacing ‘fancy' words and reducing vagueness.